void

 kizberezna.jpg

-Kisberezna is mentioned in a confused telegram from brigade staff indicating that the regiment were to move east already at Sátoraljaújhely.
+Kisberezna is mentioned in a confused telegram from brigade staff indicating that the regiment was to move eastwards already at Sátoraljaújhely.

 Background